Estuary

 Six Sigma

-Six Sigma is a well-established methodology for process improvement.
-It is a powerful tool for enhancing data quality and uses the DMAIC (Define, Measure, Analyze, Improve, Control) model to systematically address data quality issues.
-Details of DMAIC are:
+Six Sigma is a process improvement methodology that applies statistical analysis to reduce defects and variation.
+Applied to data quality, it uses the DMAIC model (Define, Measure, Analyze, Improve, Control) to systematically identify and address quality issues.

 DAMA DMBOK